Takele Uma Banti

 Takele Uma Banti (Takala Umaa Bantii, ታከለ ኡማ ባንቲ) is an Ethiopian politician who is the CEO of Ethio-Djibouti Railways since 2024.
 He was the Minister of Mines and Petroleum from 2020 to 2023.
 He was Mayor of Addis Ababa from 2018 to 2020.

 Early life and education

 Takele was born in the town of Ambo, located in Shewa, Ethiopia.
-He holds a Master's in Business Administration from Harvard University.
-He then possessed a Master's in Environmental Engineering and a Bachelor's in Chemical Engineering, both obtained from Addis Ababa University.
-He has certifications from Harvard University and the Galilee International Management Institute, as well as a Master of Science in Economics from Addis Ababa University.
+He holds Bachelor's degree in Chemical Engineering, a Master's degree in Environmental Engineering, both obtained from Addis Ababa University.He then possessed Master's in Business Administration from Harvard University.
+Additionally certifications from Harvard University and the Galilee International Management Institute, as well as a Master of Science in Economics from Addis Ababa University.

 Career

 Mayor of Addis Ababa

 Takele worked for several years as an associate partner in political offices of Ethiopia and others.
 On 17 July 2018, he was elected as Mayor of Addis Ababa by Addis Ababa City Council saving as deputy mayor.
 The election was made during the 5th extraordinary session in accordance with the revised proclamation by the House of people's Representatives and was succeeded by Diriba Kuma.